MQA audio: what is the audio streaming technology? How can you get it?

 MQA audio: What is it?
 How can you get it?

 Music streaming services are now the main medium through which many of us listen to music.
-Not long ago, most only offered standard, lossy compression music streams, whether 256kbps or 320kbps, AAC, MP3 or Ogg Vorbis.
+Not all that long ago, most only offered standard, lossy compression music streams, whether 256kbps or 320kbps, AAC, MP3 or Ogg Vorbis.
 Spotify still does (and will until Spotify HiFi appears).
-But nowadays, the majority of streaming services – Apple Music, Amazon Music, Qobuz and Tidal – also offer better-sounding CD-quality and hi-res audio (by which we mean above CD quality) streams.
+But nowadays, the majority of streaming services – Apple Music, Amazon Music, Qobuz and Tidal – also offer better-sounding 'CD-quality', not to mention hi-res audio (by which we mean above CD quality), streams.

 The first service to offer hi-res streaming was Qobuz, followed soon after by Tidal some five years before the others jumped aboard the hi-res streaming bandwagon.
-Our favourite music streaming service, Tidal launched its now-established Tidal Masters hi-res library six years ago, and it uses MQA technology to make it possible.
+Our favourite music streaming service, Tidal launched its Tidal Masters hi-res library seven years ago, using MQA technology to make that possible.
+Consequently, hi-fi hardware began supporting MQA to facilitate Tidal's hi-res streams.

 What is MQA?